 If a company acquires the rights of ownership–an enforceable monopoly–then dedicate all income earned with respect to the subject invention (less the allowable expenses) to the specified public purposes.

 If a company does not want to use income for public purposes, then it must insist on less than all substantial rights–it must give up its monopoly position with regard to making, or using, or selling, and it will have no right to enforce the patents under which it is allowed to practice the subject invention.
 There’s no particular need for the federal government to “march-in” to make happen this break up of the monopoly in a subject invention.
 The break up should come about because most for-profit companies do not care to devote all their income from a given product to specified public purpose.
-A little penance of corporate social responsibility–sure–but not “any royalties or income earned . . . with respect to subject inventions.”
+A company might agree to do little penance of corporate social responsibility with a splashy donation for poster kid sake–sure–but certainly not dedicate to charitable purposes “any royalties or income earned . . . with respect to subject inventions.”

 If NIST wanted to enforce Bayh-Dole (and that’s a big if), then NIST would undertake an audit of university exclusive licenses, starting with those to biotech and pharma companies.
 For every exclusive license that is in legal fact an assignment of a subject invention (look for “make, use, and sell” and check whether the licensee has the right to enforce patents–it takes about a minute per license), NIST should demand an accounting from the assignee of the “royalties and income earned.”
 And then demand that all such income after allowable expenses, be dedicated to the specified public purposes.
 Folks who want to use Bayh-Dole to address the exorbitant prices for prescription drugs in the United States might start with 35 USC 202(c)(7) enforcement of nonprofit requirements rather than with 35 USC 203 march-ins that were designed never to operate.